manas12709/BigIdeaTeamTeach/navigation/bigidea5.md

 - Benefits – Increases food production, reduces human labor.
 - Risks – May take jobs from farmers, expensive to implement.
 ## Homework Hack #2: Ethical AI Coding Challenge
-- Task: As an AI developer, your job is to design an AI system that reduces unintended harm.
+- Task: AI can cause problems if not designed well.
+Your job is to find a problem AI has caused and think of ways to fix it.

 ### Steps to Complete
 - Identify a Problem – Choose an AI issue (e.g., job loss, bias in hiring, misinformation).